 I’m always looking for new tools.
 Harbor Freight is like the Toys-R-Us for workshop aficionados like me – You can NEVER have enough tools

-The same goes for tools at work – I like to refer to my work truck as my Command Center (check out my breakdown in my article on
+The same goes for tools at work – I like to refer to my work truck as my Command Center (check out my breakdown in my article A Construction Engineer’s Toolbox to see my gear list).

 A few of us were kibitzing around the cubicles last week after the office closed, the topic of websites came up.
 I found out I’m not the only guy in our office who hosts a site.